samhiggie/PUAnalysis/README.md

 export USER_CXXFLAGS="-Wno-delete-non-virtual-dtor -Wno-error=unused-but-set-variable -Wno-error=unused-variable -Wno-error=sign-compare -Wno-error=reorder"
 cd PUAnalysis
 git fetch origin
-git checkout 2017_devel
+git checkout htt_2017_sam
 bash recipe.sh #Note Recipe13TeV.sh should be the full recipe but we are keeping it simple for now scram b -j 8
 ```
-to run test of analysis fw
+to run test of analysis fw - that is going from miniAOD sample to ntuple

 ```
 cd PUAnalysis